 - Defective parts: A truck driver or trucking company might take the time to inspect their vehicles, but defectively designed or manufactured parts such as the brakes, steering mechanisms or trailer hitches could still cause an accident.

-- Impaired driving: Commercial drivers are held to a higher standard when it comes to driving while intoxicated.
+- Impaired driving: Commercial truck and bus drivers are generally held to a higher standard regarding driving while intoxicated.
 Truckers are barred from having a blood alcohol content of 0.04 percent or higher.
 Illegal drug use is also unacceptable.
 However, over-the-counter and prescription drugs may still affect drivers in ways that make them a hazard on the road.

 - Distracted driving: A truck driver spends a large amount of time traveling and can resort to distractions such as text messaging or cell phone calls for relief from the boredom.
 Many truckers also use GPS navigation systems and electronic fleet management devices.
 Anything that takes a vehicle operator’s eyes and mind off of driving can lead to serious accidents.

 - Weather issues: Speeding or driving inappropriately during severe weather can lead to a truck accident.
 Trucks have long stopping distances even under the best conditions.
 Wet, snowy or icy surfaces can make it even harder for trucks to stop.
 High winds also have greater effect on tractor-trailers.

 - Bad hiring practices: Trucking companies that don’t use caution while hiring drivers can wind up with employees who are dangerous behind the wheel of a massive vehicle.
 Trucking companies should screen out drivers with poor driving records or a history of substance abuse problems, but many don’t.

 - Inadequate training: It takes time and training to learn how to safely operate a tractor-trailer.
 Trucking companies that skimp on driver training could be held responsible when driver inexperience causes a truck crash.